Create more content in more places

 In the real world, it’s easy to spot someone who’s interested in something you’ve made.
 Their eyes light up, and they examine an item by touching it or looking closely at it.
 They might ask a couple of questions about how it’s made or how it works.
 But online, it’s a little different.

-But this is also the root of a big problem for lots of creatives.
+Regular posting is a big problem for lots of creatives

 You know you should post, but what to post, where to post it, and how to create all that content can get a bit overwhelming at times.